censys/censys-python/docs/usage-v2.rst

 ``list_hosts_with_tag``
 ^^^^^^^^^^^^^^^^^^^^^^^

-**Please note this method is only available only for the CensysHosts index**
+**Please note this method is only available only for the CensysHosts index.**

 Below we show an example using the :attr:`CensysHosts <censys.search.v2.CensysHosts>` index.